ipspace/blog/content/posts/2025/12/ansible-abandoned-network-automation.md

 [^NGR]: You could say I'm picking on Nokia.
 I might be, but someone decided to make _netlab_ dependent on those collections, so I care about them more than some other random stuff.

 Draw your own conclusions :(

+### Revision History

+2026-01-13
+: The [PR fixing the bug](https://github.com/ansible-collections/ansible.netcommon/pull/743) has been merged on January 12th, 2026, and will eventually appear in **ansible.netcommon** collection.
+However, it's interesting to note that the [potential breakage was first documented in April 2025](https://github.com/ansible-collections/ansible.netcommon/issues/698) (HT: [Tony Bourke](https://blog.ipspace.net/2025/12/ansible-abandoned-network-automation/#2830)), and the issue was closed without anyone ever testing the basic templating functionality.